A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Magnetic fields and maximum energy limits

 We use the loss lengths $\chi_{{\rm loss}} \equiv c \,\tau_{\rm loss} \equiv -cE / (dE/dt)$ as presented by \citet{2006JCAP...09..005A}.
 Instead of treating every species of nuclei separately, we use protons, helium, oxygen, silicon, and iron as proxies for cosmic rays of similar atomic mass.
 When plotted as a function of rigidity in Figure~\ref{fig:loss_accel_v_rig}, $\tau_{{\rm loss}}(R)$ for oxygen, silicon, and iron are very similar to each other, suggesting this crude categorization is adequate for our purposes.
 The adiabatic expansion of the Universe provides a loss timescale equal to the Hubble time (horizontal solid line in the figure).
 For reference, $t_{\rm sh}$ is plotted as the elapsed cosmic time since $z= 1$ (dash-dotted line), calculated using the online calculator from \citet{2006PASP..118.1711W} and the same parameters as in Section\,\ref{sec:sims}.

-Figure~\ref{fig:loss_accel_v_rig} shows the crossing points of the loss timescale curves and the acceleration timescale curves for different values of $u_1$, with $B_{\rm tot} = 1\,\mu\mathrm{G}$.
-These crossing points determine the maximum rigidity achievable by particles in shocks with varying speeds.
+Figure\,\ref{fig:loss_accel_v_rig} shows the crossing points of the loss timescale curves and the acceleration timescale curves for different values of $u_1$, with $B_{\rm tot} = 1\,\mu\mathrm{G}$.
+These crossing points determine the rigidity cutoff achievable by particles in shocks with varying speeds when energy losses provide the most stringent constraint.
 We plot the acceleration timescales for three representative values of $u_1$: a relatively low speed typical of filament shocks ($u_1 = 400\,\mathrm{km\,s}^{-1}$), a characteristic cluster flow speed ($u_1 = 1000\,\mathrm{km\,s}^{-1}$), and a high speed expected outside the largest clusters ($u_1 = 2000\,\mathrm{km\,s}^{-1}$).
-For more typical cluster shocks, the maximum rigidity cutoff, $R_{\rm cut}$, is approximately 2\,EV for heavy nuclei, which corresponds to $50\,\mathrm{EeV}$ for iron.
+For more typical cluster shocks, the rigidity cutoff, $R_{\rm cut}$, is approximately 2\,EV for heavy nuclei, which corresponds to $50\,\mathrm{EeV}$ for iron.
 Protons, however, have a higher rigidity cutoff but are unlikely to exceed $7\,\mathrm{EeV}$, except under very favorable shock conditions.

+In most scenarios, particle escape limits the maximum rigidity more than energy losses.
+In accretion shocks, cosmic rays can escape either by advection downstream or by diffusion upstream, and the relative importance of the two processes depends on rigidity.
+At low rigidities, advection downstream dominates.
+Higher rigidity particles can diffuse farther from the shock front where the scattering is weaker, and the diffusive escape upstream ultimately limits the maximum rigidity.
+A full treatment would require modeling the escape timescale $\tau_{\rm esc}^{-1} = \tau_{\rm adv}^{-1} + \tau_{\rm diff}^{-1}$ with a diffusion coefficient that varies with both rigidity and distance from the shock.
+For simplicity, we assume uniform Bohm diffusion, giving a characteristic diffusion timescale $\tau_{\rm diff} \simeq L_{\rm esc}^2/6D$, where $L_{\rm esc}$ is the characteristic upstream escape length, typically comparable to the shock radius.
+Figure\,\ref{fig:loss_accel_v_rig} shows $\tau_{\rm diff} \approx 1.5\, L_{\rm Mpc}^2 B_{\mu{\rm G}} R_{\rm EV}^{-1}\,{\rm Gyr}$ as a shaded band for $L_{\rm Mpc} = L_{\rm esc}/(1\,{\rm Mpc})$ ranging from 0.5 to 2.
+Setting $\tau_{\rm acc} = \tau_{\rm diff}$ yields a rigidity cutoff: